RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 * [Ginny Hendry](https://twitter.com/ginnyhendry), mentioned above.
 * [Justin Love](http://twitter.com/wondible) is a developer and an organizer of the [Chicago JavaScript Meetup Group (JS-Chi)](http://www.meetup.com/js-chi/).
 Justin will also be a lab advisor for RubyCaribe in January 2015.
 * [Hugo Corbucci](http://twitter.com/hugocorbucci), [Emily Rosengren](http://www.meetup.com/ChicagoRuby/members/42800032/), and [Sam Jacobs](http://www.meetup.com/ChicagoRuby/members/135529442/) are developers at [ThoughtWorks](http://thoughtworks.com).
 Since ThoughtWorkers travel often, ChicagoRuby always invites two or more to be on the organizer team.
 * [Alonda McCree](http://twitter.com/themccreefiles) manages the downtown meetups, including logistics and video.
-Alonda will be the conference manager for RubyCaribe.
+Alonda is the conference manager for RubyCaribe.
 * [Marty Lavin](http://www.meetup.com/ChicagoRuby/members/1345203/) manages ChicagoRuby's Elmhurst meetups, including logistics and scheduling.
 Marty is consistently active in Elmhurst, so we asked him to join the team.
 * [Ray Hightower](http://twitter.com/rayhightower), author of this
 article.